mikesmithgh/kitty-scrollback.nvim/README.md

 <!-- TODO: add demo -->
 > [!NOTE]
 > This requires extra steps to setup.
-See optional [command-line editing setup](#command-line-editing).
+See optional [Command-line editing setup](#command-line-editing).

 <!-- TODO: add demo -->
 - Start typing a command in your shell